Chief (DC Comics): Post-Crisis

-Niles Caulder's back-history seemingly remained intact following the events of Crisis on Infinite Earths; however, when writer Grant Morrison took over the Doom Patrol title (starting with vol. 2 #19) they reimagined him as a cold, detached and somewhat mysterious individual.
-Near the end of their run, Morrison even revealed that Caulder was responsible for the "accidents" that caused the original Doom Patrol members to gain their powers, since his personal philosophy is that true greatness comes through overcoming tragic events.
+Niles Caulder's back-history seemingly remained intact following the events of Crisis on Infinite Earths.
+However, when writer Grant Morrison took over the Doom Patrol title (starting with vol. 2 #19), they reimagined him as a cold, detached and somewhat mysterious individual.
+Near the end of their run, Morrison revealed that Caulder was responsible for the "accidents" that caused the original Doom Patrol members to gain their powers, since his personal philosophy is that true greatness comes through overcoming tragic events.

 While volunteering for the Peace Corps in the 1960s in Calcutta, India, Niles Caulder met Arani Desai and the two fell in love.
 He gave her immortality on their wedding night and left her in a monastery in the Himalayas, sensing danger from his mysterious benefactor.

 Caulder had been hired to develop a serum to increase a person's life span indefinitely.
 While working on the project, Caulder discovered that his mysterious benefactor was General Immortus.
 Immortus planted a bomb in Caulder's chest and would only remove it when Caulder had developed the serum.
 Immortus shot Caulder and while he was technically dead, his robot surgeon removed the bomb and revived him.
 Due to the robot's crude surgical technique, The Chief lost the use of his legs.
 Fearing that Immortus would never stop until he was dead, he decided to form a team of heroic misfits to fight Immortus.
 This team became the first incarnation of the Doom Patrol.